Glossary

 Transaction

 A signed message that instructs the network to execute a contract function with specific arguments.
-Contains the contract name, function name, keyword arguments, stamp limit, chain ID, nonce, and signature.
+Contains the contract name, function name, keyword arguments, chi limit, chain ID, nonce, and signature.

 V